Applelo/vite-plugin-inject-preload/README.md

 # vite-plugin-inject-preload
 A [Vite plugin](https://github.com/vitejs/vite) for injecting [&lt;link rel='preload'>](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content)

 This plugin adds preload links on build by getting ViteJS output assets.

-Currently this plugin **only works on build** because of the way Vite behave.
+Currently, this plugin **only works on build** because of the way Vite behave.
 Maybe in a future update 🤷‍♂️.

 ## 📦 Install

 ```
 npm i -D vite-plugin-inject-preload